 - In addition, we will cover over-the-counter (with a physician's prescription) and prescription tobacco cessation drugs approved by the FDA.
 The quantity of drugs reimbursed will be subject to recommended courses of treatment.
-You may obtain tobacco cessation drugs with your GEHA ID card, through a participating network retail pharmacy, CVS/caremark Mail Order Pharmacy, or a non-network retail pharmacy (see page 75 for filing instructions). - Medicines to promote better health as recommended under the Patient Protection and Affordable Care Act, link to the website www.uspreventiveservicestaskforce.org/uspstf/uspsabrecs.htm. - Aspirin -All single ingredient generic oral dosage forms ≤ 325 mg OTC only (requires a prescription) for prevention of CVD for individuals 45 years of age and older.
-Limit of 100 units per fill - Fluoride supplements Single ingredient oral dosage forms ≤ 0.5mg with brand name and generic prescription products only for children 6 years of age and younger - Iron supplements Single ingredient brand name and generic pediatric oral liquids- prescription or OTC (requires a prescription) for children age 6-12 months - Folic acid supplements Single ingredient generic 0.4mg and 0.8mg tabs.
+You may obtain tobacco cessation drugs with your GEHA ID card, through a participating network retail pharmacy, CVS/caremark Mail Service Pharmacy, or a non-network retail pharmacy (see page 75 for filing instructions). - The following medicines to promote better health will be offered with no cost-sharing at a participating pharmacy as recommended under the Patient Protection and Affordable Care Act, link to the website www.uspreventiveservicestaskforce.org/Page/Name/uspstf-a-and-b-recommendations.
+Age restrictions apply. - Aspirin -All single ingredient generic oral dosage forms ≤ 325 mg OTC only (requires a prescription) for prevention of CVD for individuals 45 years of age and older; and 81mg generic OTC for the prevention of pre-eclampsia after 12 weeks of gestation.
+Limit of 100 units per fill applies for both populations. - Fluoride supplements Single ingredient brand name and generic prescription products in an oral dosage form ≤ 0.5mg for children 5 years of age and younger - Iron supplements Single ingredient brand name and generic pediatric oral liquids- prescription or OTC (requires a prescription) for children age 6-12 months - Folic acid supplements Single ingredient generic 0.4mg and 0.8mg tabs.
 OTC only (requires a prescription) for women 55 years of age and younger.
-Limit of 100 units per fill - Vitamin D products (Single entity vitamin D2 or D3 containing 1,000IU or less per dosage form, Combination products that also contain calcium (combination of two agents only for the combinations)) Rx or OTC (requires a prescription) for indviduals age 65 and over - Generic tamoxifen and raloxifene with prescription for women ages 35 and over for the prevention of breast cancer - Colorectal Cancer Prevention Bowel Prep products prescription only, brand name until generics become available, age 50-74 years - Women's Preventive Service Contraceptives oral, emergency, injectible, patch, barrier, and misc brand name and generic Rx or OTC (requires a prescription).
-Women only and limits may apply - Immunizations: Vaccines; Childhood and Adult, Rx Only, coverage dependent on vaccine type - Smoking Cessation gum, lozenge, patch, inhaler, spray and oral therapy, brand name and generic coverage, Rx and OTC (requires a prescription); day supply limits apply depending on therapy
+Limit of 100 units per fill - Vitamin D products Single entity vitamin D2 or D3 containing 1,000IU or less per dosage form, combination products that also contain calcium (combination of two agents only for the combinations) - Rx or OTC (requires a prescription) for individuals age 65 and over - Generic tamoxifen and raloxifene with prescription for women ages 35 and over for the prevention of breast cancer - Colorectal Cancer Prevention Bowel Prep products prescription only brand name until generics become available, age 50-75 years - Women's Preventive Service Contraceptives oral, emergency, injectable, patch, barrier, and misc brand name and generic Rx or OTC (requires a prescription).
+Women only and limits may apply - Immunizations: Vaccines; childhood and adult, Rx only, coverage dependent on vaccine type - Smoking Cessation gum, lozenge, patch, inhaler, spray and oral therapy, brand name and generic coverage, Rx and OTC (requires a prescription); day supply limits apply depending on therapy